 - An east-west 16 kilometre motorway between the M7 Motorway, Cecil Hills and The Northern Road, Luddenham

-- A direct connection to Western Sydney Airport
+- A direct connection to Western Sydney International Airport

-- A new at grade connection to The Northern Road with traffic lights
+- A new connection to The Northern Road with traffic lights

-- Provision for a motorway-to-motorway interchange at the M7 Motorway
+- A motorway-to-motorway interchange at the M7 Motorway

 M12 Motorway route changes

 The preferred M12 Motorway route will require changes to the existing Wylde Mountain Bike Trail located within the Western Sydney Parklands.
 We are working closely with the Western Sydney Parklands Trust and Bicycle NSW on plans to relocate the trail.
 The relocated bike trail is expected to be completed before construction of the M12 Motorway starts.